-Additionally, the proposed changes contemplate further "filtering" of the project types eligible to participate in this program.
-The intent is to allow only projects meeting a clearly identified public interest (i.e. one supported in the Comprehensive Plan/DPO).
+Additionally, the proposed changes identify certain project types believed to be suitable for the program - those meeting a clearly identified public interest (i.e. one supported in the Comprehensive Plan/DPO).
 The draft language identifies the following as suitable projects: Residential proposals geared towards affordable or workforce housing; and, Civic/Institutional/Educational uses as defined by the DPO.
 The language would also allow the BOA to consider other types of proposals on a case by case basis.